ianisl/mic/README.md

 # mic

-A slightly modified version of the [mic](https://github.com/ashishbajaj99/mic) library by Ashish Bajaj.
+Enables cross-platform recording of audio trough SoX.
+Modified from the [mic](https://github.com/ashishbajaj99/mic) library by Ashish Bajaj.
+Tested on macOS 10.11, Windows 10, Ubuntu 16.04.

+NB: Support for options was dropped due to the macOS SoX executable not taking them into account.

 License
 ==========